 Get a Free Quote

 When the world undergoes rapid change, language also evolves at pace to keep up.
+As the obvious recent example, Covid-19 and language change have gone hand-in-hand.
 Over the last few months, we have all seen our vocabulary enriched with various scientific and sociological terminology to describe the experience of dealing with the corona virus.
 Much of this new vocabulary involves existing words being used in a slightly novel way.
 For example, social distancing is now a shorthand for describing the requirement to keep a certain distance from other people to avoid infection.
 It is also something of a misnomer as the key detail is to maintain physical rather than social distance.
 But language is flexible, and people soon understood the intended instruction.

 Similarly, the US term shelter in place is an existing phrase, originally a Cold War invention to describe the need to take cover in the event of a nuclear attack.
 This has now been widely adopted and reinterpreted to cover the “stay at home” orders widely in place around the world.
 The OED blog gives an interesting insight into tracking these changing usages and keeping up with sudden lexicographic change.